mhmd3bdo/le-opensrs/README.md

 # le-opensrs

-let's encrypt client to automate issuing and reissuing wildcard [Let's Encrypt] (https://letsencrypt.org/) certificates with opensrs API DNS , this scipt will retreive challenge from Let's Encrypt and will update it , in opensrs DNS , and the will ask Let's Encrypt to verify the challenge.
+let's encrypt client to automate issuing and reissuing wildcard [Let's Encrypt] (https://letsencrypt.org/) certificates with opensrs API DNS , this script will retreive challenge from Let's Encrypt and will update it , in opensrs DNS , and the will ask Let's Encrypt to verify the challenge.